 The oil and gas industry is highly competitive.
-This competition is increasingly intense as prices of oil and gas on the commodities markets have risen in recent years.
 See "Competition for Exploration and Development Rights" in the section entitled "Risk Factors" in this AIF.

 Environmental Protection

 All phases of the oil and gas business present environmental risks and hazards and are subject to environmental regulations pursuant to a variety of international conventions and federal, provincial and municipal laws and regulations.
 Environmental legislation provides for, among other things, restrictions and prohibitions on spills, releases or emissions of various substances produced in association with oil and gas operations.
 See "Environmental Risks" in the section entitled "Risk Factors" in this AIF.